 The increase in terrorist activity, and the P.A.’s complicity, has led the IDF to launch Operation Breakwater, which has detained more than 1,500 suspected terrorists.
 Counterterror raids have been unfolding at a near-daily tempo, with several resulting in shootouts.

 One such raid in Jenin, led to the death of Al-Jazeera reporter Shireen Abu Akleh, on May 11.
-Her death led to widespread media coverage, much of which was little more than a rush to judgement to blame the Jewish state.
+Her death led to widespread media coverage, much of which was little more than a rush to judgment to blame the Jewish state.
 Yet few news reports fully discussed the background of surging terrorist activity in the West Bank.

 Nurtured by decades of anti-Semitic incitement, the soil that Palestinian leaders have been tending seems certain to produce more anti-Jewish violence—and soon.
 It is incumbent upon international media to turn their attention to what could be a looming inferno.